Are animals digging up your lawn?

 Call 800-274-8837

-Critters have the uncanny knack of making their homes in less than ideal places.
+Critters have an uncanny knack for making their homes in less than ideal places.
 Many animals will happily make the home under the house.
 Unfortunately, these unwelcome visitors can lead to unpleasant odors and other issues for the residents of the house.

 Let’s explore the types of animals found under the house.
 Plus, how to remove them.

-The space underneath your house presents the perfect opportunity for many animals to create a cozy home.
+The space underneath your house is perfect for many animals to create a cozy home.
 Although it might seem dank and dark to you, some critters enjoy the security offered by the bulk of your home overhead.

 Here are a few of the most common critters that you’ll find under the house: